brunopagno/vehicle-project/readme.md

 `index.js` is the entry point which setups the server and binds a port to listen.

+`config.js` has configuration for server rules of center point and maximum range to capture data.

 **models**: Define structure and access to in memory data.
 The only two types are Vehicle and Location.
 The first keeps track of registered vehicles and the second keeps information about route.

 **routes**: Define the routes the application will answer to.
 Here separated in `api_routes` and `map_routes` to make clear the distinction between the routes the map visualization and the location tracker (simulation tool) use.
 The routes point to methods defined in controllers.